Please note if you are using DSM7.2 or higher you should use the Container Manager version of this guide from the menu.

 With the container running we can now configure the specific extensions LanguageTool offers to point its queries to our local version of the tool.
 I am using the Chrome plugin as an example, but the premise is the same for each one.

-First up I have Picky mode and synonyms enabled
+First up I have Picky mode enabled ignore the login prompt.

 Then you will see a section called ‘Experimental settings (only for advanced users)‘

 In this section we are going to select the ‘Other server’ option and then enter ‘http://YOURNASIP:8010/v2’ ensuring you have entered your own IP.

 Let’s test to see if everything is working correctly.